Education & Training

 A recognized expert in Consensual Dispute Resolution, Shawn combines his expertise with a dynamic, engaging teaching style that merges theory with real-world practice.
 Shawn has trained and mentored mediators from across the United States.
 His teaching style blends deep legal knowledge with human insight and humor, making complex ideas accessible and practical.
 Students describe his trainings as transformative, blending professional skill with personal growth.

 Shawn is the founder and lead mediator at Weber Dispute Resolution.
-He currently serves as President of Collaborative Practice San Diego, a local organization promoting consensual dispute resolution in San Diego County, California.
+He is a two-time President of Collaborative Practice San Diego, a local organization promoting consensual dispute resolution in San Diego County, California.
 Shawn is a former President and board member of Collaborative Practice California, a statewide organization supporting consensual dispute resolution throughout the State of California.
 A father of five, Shawn brings deep empathy and firsthand understanding of family dynamics to his work, offering clients a calm and insightful guide through one of life’s most challenging transitions.

 Robin Duboe Seigle, JD